Dominic Smith Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 18th in the league.

-- The Mets' 4.16 team ERA ranks 14th among all league pitching staffs.
+- The Mets have the 15th-ranked team ERA among all league pitching staffs (4.20).

-- The Mets give up the fifth-most home runs in baseball (33 total, 1.4 per game).
+- The Mets rank 25th in baseball in home runs surrendered (34 total, 1.4 per game).

-- Butto starts for the first time this season for the Mets.
+- Senga gets the start for the Mets, his fifth of the season.
+He is 3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched.

+- The right-hander last appeared on Friday against the San Francisco Giants, when he went five innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.